 The following actions took place during yesterday’s Council meeting:

-With no further action taken, the meeting was adjourned into Executive Session.
-The next Council meeting is scheduled for Monday, March 1 at 5:00 p.m. at the Clinton Building with social distancing and mask requirement.
+With no further action, the meeting was adjourned.
+The next Council meeting is scheduled for Monday, October 25 at 5:00 p.m.